O U R E M C E E S & D J S

 When not DJing, Joe spends time with his dog Scout

 and he is an avid mountain climber and snowshoer.
 He is the co-host of a weekly radio show on WTBR-FM in Pittsfield and a contributor to an internationally broadcast radio show.

 You can e-mail Joe directly at email@example.com

 When it comes to the word "professional", Larry's name is right there in the definition of the word.
 Larry is one of the most recognizable radio personalities in Western Massachusetts being a veteran of over 30 years in local television and radio.
 Larry was the News Director and talk show host for Vox Radio/WUPE in Pittsfield and was a host of the TV broadcast of the Pittsfield Fourth of July Parade.
-Recently retired, Larry in his spare time does voice-over production and is the host of "Nothing But Old 45's", an oldies show in syndication in 13 states and across the world.
+Recently retired, Larry in his spare time does voice-over production and is the host of several radio shows in syndication in over 15 states and across the world.
 Over his career in radio, Larry worked in several states including Florida, Idaho and his native home of Connecticut.
 As a mobile DJ, he is second-to-none when it comes to setting the tone, knowing the crowd, playing all the best music and being an all-around entertainer.
 Once you have Larry perform for your event, you'll have a room full of satisfied guests and moreso you'll definitely get your money's worth!